Dental Web Design

 Launch and Optimization

 Launch isn’t the finish line it’s the starting point for improvement.
-Full QA across devices, analytics verification, speed testing, search console submission, and redirect setup if redesigning from an existing site.
+In addition, full QA across devices, analytics verification, speed testing, search console submission, and redirect setup are completed if redesigning from an existing site.

 Post-Launch